adi221/leet-social-media/README.md

 - Getting real time notifications when user gets follow, like, comment
 - Direct inbox for chat
 - Ability to create chat groups and private dual chat
+- Notifications for chat
+- See when user is typing